-- Family literacy strategies require partnerships to measure pre-to-post change in language and literacy outcomes, per the goals of the program model.
-The RAR Affiliate Agreement lists the following assessments as appropriate for use with the model: DIBELS, PPVT, Creative Curriculum, and PALS. - RAR Parent Surveys (baseline and follow-up or retrospective surveys) are to be administered to determine behavior change in parents and children. - First Steps programs shall administer client satisfaction surveys at least annually, and use data collected for program improvement.

-Additional Assessments

-- If an implementer is using RAR to support an evidence-based high-intensity parenting strategy, other assessments associated with that model may be used. - Programs are also encouraged, but are not required, to use the Adult-Child Interactive Reading Inventory (ACIRI) as a means of assessing both parent and child changes in literacy behaviors. - Client assessments shall be entered in the FSDC within 7 days of administration.
+- First Steps programs shall administer client satisfaction surveys at least annually, and use data collected for program improvement. - RAR Parent Surveys (baseline and follow-up or retrospective surveys) are to be administered to determine behavior change in parents and children. - Host programs in which RAR is being implemented should measure pre-to-post change in language and literacy outcomes, per the goals of the program model.
+The RAR Affiliate Agreement lists the following assessments as appropriate for use with the model: DIBELS, PPVT, Creative Curriculum, and PALS.
+Other assessments may be used as indicated by the host program's curriculum. - Programs are also encouraged to use the Adult-Child Interactive Reading Inventory (ACIRI) as a means of assessing both parent and child changes in literacy behaviors. - Home visitation strategies shall use the Healthy Families Parenting Inventory (HFPI) and the Adult- Child Interactive Reading Inventory (ACIRI) in accordance with First Steps Program Guidelines. - To request an exemption of this requirement, contact SC First Steps. - Client assessments shall be entered in the FSDC within 7 days of administration.